 Every time this song comes on my wife says, “It’s the California Raisins!” and I get pissed off.
 It’s the damned Temptations.
 Motown soul legends.
 Show some respect.
 The California Raisins did Marvin Gaye’s “Heard it Through the Grapevine”.
 Not even the same people.
 Get it?
 Grapevine?
 Raisins?
 Then I Googled it.
 Damn it.
 Yep.
 It was the California Raisins.
 It was obviously the Temps singing it, but now at least I know what she’s always talking about when she says it was the Raisins.

 Santa Claus is Comin’ to Town – Bruce Springsteen & The E Street Band

-The boss!
+The Boss!
 Damn it, this song is just fun.
-Bruce bring his trademark energy and the band takes a children’s song and turns it in to a four-minute party.
+Bruce brings his trademark energy and the band takes a children’s song and turns it in to a four-minute party.
 Tell me you don’t sing along every single time you hear “you better be good for goodness sake!”
 RIP Clarence Clemons.